-What are my options?
-The old-school and well respected NPH insulin has been around forever and is considered intermediate acting.
-Levemir and Lantus were then joined this year by Toujeo and now Tresiba as the main players.
+The “old school” and well-respected NPH insulin has been around forever and is considered to be an intermediate-acting insulin.
+Levemir and Lantus were then joined by Toujeo and Tresiba as the main players.
 These insulins are typically administered once daily to provide basal insulin levels.
-Basaglar was just approved by the FDA and think of Basaglar as the Lantus “generic” or copycat.
+Think of Basaglar as the Lantus “generic” or copycat.

-This can only be answered on an individual basis and along with your provider.
-Lantus, Levemir and Tresiba may have some modest advantages over NPH (less symptomatic and nighttime hypoglycemia) in type 2 diabetes, with the important disadvantage of higher cost.
-Unlike Lantus and Levemir, Tresiba can be mixed with a short acting insulin which is a plus.
+This can only be answered on an individual basis with your healthcare provider.
+Lantus, Levemir and Tresiba may have some modest advantages over NPH insulin like fewer symptoms or hypoglycemia in type 2 diabetes, with the important disadvantage of higher cost.
+Unlike Lantus and Levemir, Tresiba can be mixed with a short-acting insulin, which is a plus.

-You have two options here–you can continue to use your short acting in addition to Tresiba or—it (insulin degludec) comes mixed in another product called Ryzodeg which is a 70/30 mixture of long and rapid acting insulin.
-In type 1 diabetes a steady long acting insulin like Tresiba may provide more control and protection over dips and peaks in your sugars.
+You have two options here: you can continue to use your short-acting insulin in addition to Tresiba or the active ingredient in Tresiba, insulin degludec, comes mixed in another product called Ryzodeg.
+Ryzodeg is a 70/30 mixture of long- and rapid-acting insulin.
+In type 1 diabetes, a steady long-acting insulin like Tresiba may provide more control and protection over dips and peaks in your sugars.